US ‘clock boy’ Ahmed Mohamed to move to Qatar

 "Our family has been overwhelmed by the many offers of support we have received since the unfortunate incident of Ahmed's arrest," the Mohamed family said in the release.
 "From the White House to Sudan, to Mecca, we have been welcomed by a variety of individuals, businesses and educational institutions."

-According to his family, Ahmed will be enrolled in the Qatar Foundation's "Young Innovators" program and his whole family will relocate with him to Qatar.
+to his family, Ahmed will be enrolled in the Qatar Foundation's "Young

 "Qatar was a cool place to visit.
 I loved the city of Doha because it's so modern.
 I saw so many amazing schools there, many of them campuses of famous American universities," said Ahmed in the news release.
 "The teachers were great.
 I think I will learn a lot and have fun too."'